Coronavirus: Advice for traveling in and within China

 Respirator masks, if worn properly, are way more effective in reducing the amount of virus that gets behind the mask.
-“N95” rated masks, which block 95 percent of small (0.3 micron) particles from entering, are the minimum standard for this type of mask.
+“N95” rated masks, which block 95 percent of small (0.3 microns) particles from entering, are the minimum standard for this type of mask.
 Experts also remind that people should change their masks every two to four hours.

 Mental wellness is equally important

 Health authorities have reiterated the importance of ‘social distancing’ and encourage people to stay indoors and work from home as much as possible.
 However, this kind of loneliness, together with the worry and anxiety over the outbreak, may hinder our mental wellness.
 Below are a few ways you can protect your mental health.